Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

 \subsubsection{Moser--Trudinger inequalities on $\R^n$}

-Speaking of the Moser--Trudinger inequality on bounded domains, it was established independently by Yudovi\v c \cite{Y1961}, Poho\v zaev \cite{P1965}, and Trudinger \cite{T1967}.
-Later, by sharpening the Trudinger inequality, Moser proved that there exists a sharp constant
+Speaking of Moser--Trudinger' inequality on bounded domains, it was established independently by Yudovi\v c \cite{Y1961}, Poho\v zaev \cite{P1965}, and Trudinger \cite{T1967}.
+Later, by sharpening Trudinger's inequality, Moser proved that there exists a sharp constant $\alpha_n > 0$ such that